oliviafpersonal/sei-project-one/README.md

 This game was my first attempt to use all the vanilla JavaScript skills I had learnt so far, 4 weeks into the General Assembly Software Engineering Immersive course.

-Task: To build a grid-based browser game with pure Javascript in a 7 week timeline.
+Task: To build a grid-based browser game with pure Javascript in a one week timeline.

 Technologies Used:
 - JavaScript ES6